marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ### Azure Container Registry

-We then create Azure Container Registry in order to build, store, and manage container images.
+We then create Azure Container Registry to build, store, and manage container images.

 ```
 # Container Registry